Conservation Priorities

 General

 The Conservation Committee meets on the 2nd Monday of each month at 6;30pm in the Chapter office.
 All members are welcome to attend.
-For more information contact George Courser, Conservation Chair, here.
+For more information contact Ron Askeland, Conservation Chair, here.

 The Conservation Committee maintains liaisons with government agencies and non-government organizations in San Diego and Imperial counties in order to advocate for wildlife, parks, planned and affordable housing, and zero waste.
 We work to decrease green house gas (GHG) emissions, vehicular miles travelled (VMT), urban sprawl and wildfires.
 We strive to preserve clean air, water and a sustainable climate for ourselves and future generations to explore, enjoy and protect.